cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 #### Step 4: Create data directories {#hybrid-step-4}

 1. In the `~/.bashrc` file of each node, add a line of the `source` command.
-Here is an example:
+For example:

     ```bash
     # /usr/local/cloudberry-db is the deployment directory of Cloudberry Database.